prosperevergreen/todo-app/server/README.md

 ## GET ALL TODO ITEMS FOR CATEGORIES

-To get an array of all todo items of a categories, the client should make a `GET` request to http://localhost:5000/api/todo/:categoryId with the authorisation header containing the **token** generated during login/register of the user in the format `Bearer token`.
+To get an array of all todo items of a categories, the client should make a `GET` request to http://localhost:5000/api/todo/:categoryId with the authorization header containing the **token** generated during login/register of the user in the format `Bearer token`.

 ### EXAMPLE REQUEST

 METHOD: `GET`
 ENDPOINT: `http://localhost:5000/api/todo/60794051aea3f400c0354ecd`
-REQUEST-HEADER: `"Authorisation" : "Bearer token"`
+REQUEST-HEADER: `"Authorization" : "Bearer token"`

 ### EXAMPLE RESPONSE